Public entertainment licence

 If the public uses your facilities for entertainment or recreation you may need a public entertainment licence.

 If your event is a one-off such as a gala day, a funfair or a concert you need a temporary public entertainment licence and you should contact the Licensing and Registration office to get an events application pack.
-You will need to send us seven copies of plans showing where the even will take place and proof that you have third-party insurance cover which should include third-party liability cover for at least £5 million.
+You will need to send us seven copies of plans showing where the event will take place and proof that you have third-party insurance cover which should include third-party liability cover for at least £5 million.

 How to apply